 Tedious or ‘fiddly’ tasks like this require focus.
 So spend time on them, enjoy the memories they uncover*; there is no need to rush.
 It will take your mind off the current global predicament, which is not a problem of your making, not your fault.
 By obeying the government guidelines and staying in, you are playing an important part in the solution.
 No need to do more.

-Rather like that old gag about doing something when we get ‘a round tuit’.
-Well, along with all it’s problems, covid-19 has provided a round tuit for all of us, to start catching up with stuff we never thought we’d catch up with.
+Rather like that old joke about doing something when we get ‘a round tuit’.
+Along with all it’s problems, covid-19 has provided a round tuit for all of us, to start catching up with stuff we never thought we’d catch up with.

 *If the things you find uncover bad memories, now might be an excellent time to consider decluttering such items ‘with maximum prejudice’.
 Put them in the bin, and wave them goodbye.